Paroxetine is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 - having trouble breathing or talking

 These are not all the side effects of paroxetine.
-For a full list, see the leaflet inside your medicine packet.
+For a full list see the leaflet inside your medicines packet.

 How to cope with side effects

 What to do about: